 1 | Does the Program’s Model Fit Your Needs?

-Your previous academic background will ultimately dictate what postbac programs you will apply for.
-In general, there are two types of students who apply for postbac programs: the nontraditional students who did not take premed courses in undergraduate but became interested in medicine later, and the premed students who finished the premed core requirements but had less-than-competitive GPA and MCAT scores.
+Your previous academic background will ultimately determine which post-baccalaureate programs you will apply for.
+In general, there are two types of students who apply for postbac programs: the nontraditional students who did not take premed courses in undergraduate but became interested in medicine later, and the premed students who finished the premed core requirements but had less-than-competitive GPAs and MCAT scores.

 2 | Does the Program Offer Financial Aid?